Arrive on November 6;

-- 14 nights accommodations, (double occupancy, in charming riads (small private villas with central courtyards), a comfortable Berber desert tent [1 night], and excellent modern hotel with swimming pool in Casablanca – 2 nights)
+- 16 nights accommodations: (double occupancy, in charming riads (small private villas with central courtyards), a comfortable Berber desert tent [1 night], and centrally-located, modern hotel in Casablanca – 2 nights)

-- All meals and non-alcoholic beverages–except 2 lunches* and 2 dinners, depending on cooking class participation.
+- All meals and non-alcoholic beverages–except 2 lunches* and 2 dinners on your own (*depending on cooking class participation)